open-aac/openaac.org/knaac-awards/2025/index.md

       <img src="/images/2025/knaac/saltillo-flip.jpg" class='photo' alt='' />
       </a>
       <span class='sub'>
-        A low-tech option is a great tool as a back-up to the dedicated solution, use for modeling or during water activities.
-These low-tech printable options are available to support some of the WordPower™ files.
-Pre-made downloadable options are offered for the WordPower42 Basic, 60 Basic, 60 and the 108 location files.
-Note the 108 location option will include a full page flip to verbs.
-WordPower48 Español Básico recently joined the WordPower low-tech family.
-The flipbook downloads include instructions to make the flipbooks for these great low-tech options.
-These options are designed with flips to the access more vocabulary within various categories, similar to the way you would navigate the vocabulary on a NovaChat® or ChatFusion™.
+        Where could one use a lite-tech option?
+Everywhere!
+Lite-tech AAC supplies access to high-frequency and versatile vocabulary when the activity may not be conducive to having a device present, when the device is not available, or for modeling.
+Available to support Unity® and WordPower®, the free, pre-made flip book downloads from the AAC Language Lab® include instructions on how to make them.
+These options are designed with flips to access more vocabulary within categories, similar to the way you would navigate the vocabulary on a high-tech system.
       </span>
     </div>
     <div class='nominee' data-rank='3'>